Skip to main content

 - ap-northeast-2c

-# Node group level: single AZ is fine
+# Node group level: Single AZ possible

 managedNodeGroups: